Mera Peak Climbing

 Answer: Yes sure.
 Just provide us with your flight details.
 Our representative will come to pick up you at Kathmandu international airport.

 Answer: We provide you tourist standard accommodation in Kathmandu and during the trekking normal private room.
-The rooms are clean with cozy beds with nice mattresses and blankets.
+Rooms are clean with cozy beds with nice mattresses and blankets.
 However we recommend you take your own sleeping bags if you have one with you otherwise, you may rent them while you are in Kathmandu.

 Question: What kind of food can I expect in Mera peak climbing and mera lodge trek?.